Candle Making Instructions & Supplies

 Cover your work area to protect from spills

-Get out all supplies needed – see attached suggested supplies list
+Get out all supplies needed – see above for a suggested supplies list and links to purchase supplies used in the workshop

 Pre-wick your containers to have ready before you begin to melt wax and pour oils: adhere wick tabs to wick stickers and stick inside the container bottoms